Pull to refresh

 Overview

-For decades, Michigan townships held sole authority over whether utility-scale solar farms and wind turbines could be built on local land.
-That ended in November 2023, when Governor Gretchen Whitmer signed Public Act 233, giving the Michigan Public Service Commission (MPSC) the power to approve large renewable energy projects when local zoning rules are stricter than state standards.
-Now, nearly two years in, the law has moved from political fight to operational reality: the MPSC is reviewing five project applications across the state, local governments are filing lawsuits and ballot petitions, and counties like Huron are writing new ordinances designed to stay just compatible enough with state rules to keep their seat at the table.
+For decades, Michigan townships controlled solar and wind siting until November 2023, when Governor Gretchen Whitmer signed Public Act 233, empowering the Michigan Public Service Commission to override stricter local zoning rules.
+Nearly two years in, the law is operational with five projects under review, locals filing lawsuits, and counties like Huron rewriting ordinances to keep their seat at the table.

-The stakes run in two directions.
-Michigan's clean energy mandate requires utilities to hit 60 percent renewable electricity by 2035 and 100 percent clean energy by 2040, meaning thousands of megawatts of new solar and wind capacity must be sited somewhere.
-But rural communities that would host these projects worry about losing farmland, bearing nuisance costs, and watching outside developers profit from their land.
-The central question is whether the new state-local power balance will accelerate buildout while keeping host communities invested, or whether legal challenges and political backlash will slow the transition to a crawl.
+The stakes run in two directions: Michigan requires utilities to hit 60 percent renewable electricity by 2035 and 100 percent clean energy by 2040, meaning thousands of megawatts of solar and wind must be sited.
+Rural communities that would host these projects worry about losing farmland, bearing nuisance costs, and watching outside developers profit from their land.
+The question is whether the new state-local balance accelerates buildout while keeping communities invested, or slows it through lawsuits and backlash.

 Key Indicators